shreypatel703/Primality-Tester/README.md

 Once the new job order has been received, the manager will perform all calculations by itself.
 Once complete the outcome will be saved to a file in the given ouput directory.

+# Version 2
+Version 1 works perfectly fine for small integers, however; once we get to larger numbers, the process manager takes too long doing all the work by itself.

+That is why in Version 2, we now introduce workers.
+Instead of attempting to do all the checking by itself, the manager now hands off the calculations to the workers.

+### Step 1: Worker Initialization
+When a new worker is initialized, it will send a registration message to the manager at the given port.
+Once the manager recieves this message, the manager adds the worker to its list of workers and returns an registration acklowledgement.

+### Step 2: Task distribution
+When the manager recieves a new job, it will begin to assign tasks to any free workers through the TCP channel.
+If no worker is free, it will wait until one opens up.
+Once a worker completes its given task, it will return a completion message to the manager.

+### Step 3: Output Results
+Once all tasks have been, completed the manager will save the output to the given given location.

+## Worker Heartbeat
+To ensure that that workers remain healthy and no work is lost, workers are required to send a UDP heartbeat message every 2 seconds.
+If the manager does not receive a heartbeat from the worker for more than 10 seconds, the worker will be registered as dead, and will not be sent any tasks.